zahramkaman/IT-WEB-24-64-0001-ZahraMohamedKamoordeen-Q2/README.md

 4. Run the Application in Visual Studio to start the application.

 # Additional Considerations
-Answers to Q2 part iv is in the folder: Question 2 - Sql Queries
+Answers to Q2 part iv is in the folder: Question2-SQL Queries